 Palm, a graduate of Goddard College, has been a journalist, high school teacher, communications manager, and small business owner.
 She is the author of “Preparing the Ground,” published by Finishing Line Press, and a teacher’s guide and film series entitled: “What the Dead Know: Bringing to Young Audiences the Poetry of Seven Modernists Buried in New England.”
 She was nominated for a Pulitzer Prize for her essay writing.

-Palm is the owner of Sexual Harassment Prevention, LLC, which works with corporate, academic and non-profit workplaces to protect workers, prevent lawsuits, and create workplace environments free from the devastating effects of sexual harassment.
-This is her first term as a state legislator.
+Palm is the owner of Sexual Harassment Prevention, LLC, which works with corporate, academic, and non-profit workplaces to protect workers, prevent lawsuits, and create workplace environments free from the devastating effects of sexual harassment.